Dvi23/M365_-wiki/MDA-‐-Prevent-Anonymous-Proxies.md

 Even having a geo-fence in your environment is not enough anymore.
 Attackers are using Anonymous Proxies to jump the geo-fence and attack environments.
 To help prevent that, you can block those proxies using Microsoft Defender for Cloud Apps.

 ## Perquisites
-You must have a Conditional Access Policy Application Control deployed.
+You must have a [Conditional Access Application Control](https://github.com/mattnovitsch/M365/wiki/MDA-%E2%80%90-Conditional-Access-Application-Control) policy deployed.

 ## Steps to enable the block of the proxies.